sven187d/docker-tensorflow-cmake/README.md

-# docker-tensorflow-cmake
+# docker-tensorflow-opencv-cmake
-Docker with tensorflow and cmake
+Docker with tensorflow, opencv and cmake